5jt/dyalog-cookbook/manuscript/17 RegularExpressions.md

 # Regular expressions with Dyalog

-## To whom it concerns
+## Start here

 You should be able to read and understand this chapter without any previous knowledge of regular expressions.

-Even if you are fluent in regular expressions but not with Dyalog's implemention you are advised to read this chapter.
-Dyalog's implementation has some unique and extremely powerful features not offered by any other implementation we have seen.
+If you are fluent in regular expressions but unfamiliar with Dyalog's implementation, read this chapter.
+Dyalog's implementation has some unique and extremely powerful features not offered by any other we have seen.

-If you are heavily involved in number crunching without any memory of ever having scanned strings for certain patterns then there is no point in looking into regular expressions because you just don't need them.
+If you are heavily involved in number crunching and never search strings for certain patterns you probably don’t need regular expressions.

-Let's be clear, regular expressions are an extremely powerful tool, but the level of abstraction is high.
-You will find it hard to master them without using them regularly.
+Regular expressions are an extremely powerful tool, but the level of abstraction is high.
+They are hard to master without regular use.

-So, if you need to find a pattern in a string twice a year you are probably better off finding an expert on the matter you can ask for advice.
+If you need to find a pattern in a string twice a year, you are probably better off finding a riend you can ask for advice.

-Having said this it is amazing how many APLers do not realize how often they actually _do_ search for patterns in strings.
+Having said this, it is amazing how few APLers realize how often they actually _do_ search for patterns in strings.

 ## What you can expect

-In this chapter we take the approach to explain regular expressions mostly by example.
-The examples start simple and grow complex.
-Along the line we introduce more features of regular expressions in general and Dyalog's implementation in particular.
-Note that even mastering just the very basic features of regular expressions might already improve your APL applications.
+In this chapter we explain regular expressions mostly by example.
+The examples start off simple and grow complex.
+Along the way we introduce more features of regular expressions in general and Dyalog's implementation in particular.

+Mastering even the very basic features of regular expressions might improve your APL applications.

-Your best strategy is to read the following stuff from start to end, though not necessarily in one go.
+Your best strategy is to read the following from start to end, not necessarily in one sitting.
 It will introduce you to the basic concepts and provide you with the necessary knowledge to become a keen amateur.

-From there constant usage of regular expressions --- together with plenty of research on the Internet -- will convert you into an expert, though it will take a bit of time and effort.
-Be assured that this time will be well invested.
+From there frequent usage of regular expressions --- and some research on the Web -- will render you an expert.
+This time and effort is well invested.

-This chapter is by no means a comprehensive introduction to regular expressions, but it should get you to a point where you can take advantage of examples, documents and books that are not addressing Dyalog's implementation.
+This chapter is by no means a comprehensive introduction to regular expressions.
+It should get you to a point where you can take advantage of examples, documents and books that are not specific to Dyalog's implementation.

 ## What exactly are regular expressions?